The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 We want to go as slow as possible, but reducing Skill Speed does not matter nearly as much as maximizing your main stat.

-I recommend you use the [gear comparison tool](http://bit.ly/DRG-Gear-EW) to actually get a better idea of how melds affect your DPS!
+We recommend you use the [gear comparison tool](http://bit.ly/DRG-Gear-EW) to actually get a better idea of how melds affect your DPS!

 Check out [the BiS page](/jobs/melee/dragoon/best-in-slot/) for the current BiS Dragoon gear sets.